jbtwo/node-js-bwp-app/README.md

 # node-js-buy
 An example using [js-buy-sdk](https://github.com/Shopify/js-buy-sdk) built with Node, Express and Pug taken from Shopify's [storefront-api-examples](https://github.com/Shopify/storefront-api-examples) repo.
-It's running on Google Cloud, and rendering content from my Shopify store [BigWallPrints.com](https://bigwallprints.com).

 ## Changes made to run on Google Cloud